sure-trust/G15-VLSI_Frontend/Course Report/Nidhish Shetty.md

 ## Name: Nidhish Shetty

-## Qualifications: Bachelor of Engineering
+## Qualifications: pursuing 4th year Bachelor of Engineering

 Welcome to the course report for the VLSI FRONTEND!
 This README document provides an overview of the course, its mini projects and final project.